 Principles and procedures for the psychological measurement of human differences.
 This course examines the development, quantitative interpretation, uses, distinctive and desired characteristics of tests of intelligence, aptitudes, achievement, occupational interests and personality.
 Prerequisite: PSY 100; PSY 321 or PSY 331; grade of "C" or better in STAT 145; junior standing.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.

 PSY 459 Cr.3

 Genes and Behavior

 This course provides an overview of how psychologists study genetic influences on human behavior and examines the roles that heredity and environment play in influencing individual differences in behavior.
 This course will critically evaluate behavioral genetics research on a variety of dimensions of human behavior, ranging from IQ and personality to clinical disorders, such as alcoholism, depression, and schizophrenia.
 Prerequisite: PSY 100; PSY 212; PSY 321 or PSY 331 or BIO 312.
 Offered Annually.

 A study of the philosophical and empirical foundations of modern psychology.
 Outstanding contributions by individual scholars and the development of major systems of thought within the field.
 Recommended for students considering graduate school in psychology.
 Prerequisite: PSY 100; PSY 321 or PSY 331; STAT 145; junior standing.
 Offered Occasionally.